Patient Reminders: 2025 Guide To Reduce No-Shows & Costs

 A common best practice is to send an initial reminder upon scheduling or a few weeks before a service is due, followed by another reminder 24 to 48 hours beforehand.
 For patients who don’t respond, a follow up strategy with multiple attempts may be necessary.

 Absolutely.
 The impact is well documented.
-Automated reminders have been shown to reduce missed appointments by 30% to 50% in various settings.
+Automated reminders have been shown to reduce missed appointments significantly.
 Some clinics using text reminders have cut their no show rates by 38%.
-For real‑world results, see our case study.
+For real world results, see our case study.

 6. What is the first step in setting up a system for patient reminders?